-After a teaser a few months ago, Honor Watch GS3 has finally received an official reveal in China.
+Honor Watch GS3 has received an official unveiling in Europe at MWC 2022.
 The device comes with improved GPS positioning and health tracking.

 The company, which separated from Huawei recently, held a big presentation back in August where it announced its flagship Magic3 smartphone and provided the first info on Honor Watch GS3.
-Now the timepiece has received a full launch.
+We then saw a China reveal at the start of 2022, and that was followed up yesterday at MWC 2022 with a Europe-specific launch.

 Strangely enough, we have not seen a GS2 so this is the successor to Watch GS Pro launched last year.
 Perhaps Honor deeds the upgrades to be big enough to warrant skipping a number.

 In our review of Watch GS Pro we found it to be an excellent all-rounder.
 The highlights are the plethora of sensors and features, along with excellent battery life.
 The caveat is that the GS Pro is quite big.
 Therefore it caters to a specific audience so is not a good fit for those with small wrists and women.
 GS3 goes a long way towards rectifying this issue.

 Honor Watch GS3 looks much smarter and more streamlined that Watch GS Pro.
 The device still has the circular design, two physical buttons and a touchscreen.
 But it is all a bit lower key than before.
 Gone is the rugged look and we now have something much more conducive to everyday wear.

 The actual specs consist of a 1.43 inch AMOLED screen (with 326 ppi, 466 x 466 pixel resolution) with a 3D curved glass design.
 The screen is held in place by a 45.9 millimetre, 316L low-carbon stainless steel case.
 It is only 10.5mm thick, weighs a mere 44 grams and is 5 ATM rated for water resistance.